Family reunification

 A protected person may ask to be joined in France by :

-• his/her spouse or a partner to whom s/he is linked by a civil union.
+• their spouse or a partner to whom their is linked by a civil union.
 The civil union or marriage must have taken place prior to the date upon which the protected person requested this protection ;

 • the couple's children aged 19 years or under at the time the visa application is submitted ;

-• his/her children under 18 years of age and those of his/her spouse, whose blood relationship is only established to him/herself or to his/her spouse, and whose other parent has either died or been deprived of his/her parental rights ;
+• their children under 18 years of age and those of their spouse, whose blood relationship is only established to theirself or to their spouse, and whose other parent has either died or been deprived of their parental rights ;

-• his/her children under 18 years of age and those of his/her spouse, who are entrusted, depending on the case, to one or the other, for the purposes of exercising parental responsibility, pursuant to a foreign court's ruling.
+• their children under 18 years of age and those of their spouse, who are entrusted, depending on the case, to one or the other, for the purposes of exercising parental responsibility, pursuant to a foreign court's ruling.

-Where the refugee or beneficiary of subsidiary protection is an unmarried minor, s/he may ask to exercise his/her right to be joined by first-degree relatives in the direct ascending line.
+Where the protected persorn is an unmarried minor, they may ask to exercise their right to be joined by first-degree relatives in the direct ascending line.

 The family members concerned need to apply for a visa directly with the French consular authorities in their country of residence.

-Protected people can find further information about the procedure in documents to donwload.
+Protected people can find further information about the procedure though to documents to download.

-When the protected person gets married after having submitted his/her asylum application, s/he can ask that his/her spouse join him/her in France through the procedure under ordinary law on family reunification (regroupement familial de droit commun in French).
+When the protected person gets married after having submitted their asylum application, they can ask that their spouse join their in France through the procedure under ordinary law on family reunification (regroupement familial de droit commun in French).
 In this case, the procedure must be initiated with the French Office for Immigration and Integration (OFII).

 Protected people can find further information on :